 How much can you expect to pay for a person to come to your location and officiate your wedding?
 What is a fair price ― a price that doesn’t seem like gross profiteering to you, and is a respectable wage to them?

-In the past few months, I’ve had a variety of exchanges with people ― both email and phone ― about the economics of lifecycle officiation.
+Over the years, I’ve had many conversations with people about the economics of officiating a lifecycle event.
 Most of these were about weddings in particular, but they have also happened around vow-renewal ceremonies, tombstone unveilings (a Jewish funeral tradition) and baby namings as well.

 Some, but not all, of these people made it clear that they were taken aback to discover the “going rate” for wedding officiation.
 One person put it more bluntly, in a comment she posted on the wedding site The Knot.
 Her vent to fellow brides was along the lines of this: “How can a person charge $500 for a 20-minute service!?
 It’s outrageous!”